-(2) Restructuring and other costs in the current year primarily represents charges associated with our cost reduction plan implemented in the second quarter of 2023.
-See Note 5.
+(2) Restructuring and other costs in 2024 primarily represents adjustments to charges associated with our cost reduction plan we began implementing in the second quarter of 2023.
+See Note 4.
 Restructuring Activities to our consolidated financial statements.
-During 2022, charges, and adjustments to those charges, were recorded associated with planning and implementing business restructuring activities, including costs associated with third party consultants advising on our business structure and strategy.

 (3) Acquisition-related costs represent fees and expenses incurred associated with acquisition and disposition-related activities.